Rysias/cds-assignments/language-assignments/language-a3/README.md

-# Assignment 3 - Transfer learning + CNN classification
+# Assignment 3 - Network analysis
 [GITHUB LINK](https://github.com/Rysias/cds-assignments/tree/main/language-assignments/language-a3)

 # TODO
+- Callback to other assignments --> now we look at interactions
+- Networks as a tool for awesomeness

 ## Table of Content
 - [Assignment Description](#assignment-description)